 Following its smartphone success, the company has launched a plethora of products including smart bikes, rice-cookers, TV, internet router, air purifier, VR headset and more.
-In 2014, the startup announced a funding round of $1.1 billion at a valuation of $45bn.
+Now the startup announced a funding round of $1.1 billion at a valuation of $45bn.
 It continued to grow and became the number one smartphone brand in China.
 The startup also launched in Brazil and then in India.

 Now, the startup is testing the Bangladesh market.
 According to the importer and sole distributor Solar Electro Bangladesh Ltd, they are bringing handset of different price ranges and also opening brand shops, and appointing distributors across Bangladesh.
 Solar Electro also said, the startup is designing low-cost smartphones for Bangladesh, which suggests that the company is taking Bangladesh market seriously.

 Xiaomi certainly has a positive brand image in Bangladesh.
 There are consumers with a genuine interest in the product of the company.
 Having said that, Bangladesh smartphone market is an extremely competitive one with a customer base that is price sensitive but demands quality products.
 Local brand Symphony is currently leading the market with around 40% market share while another local brand Walton takes the second position.
 Samsung is a distant third place holder, while relatively late starters Huawei and Oppo are advancing quickly.